-This poses a very legitimate concern because it questions the validity of a POA in those circumstances, and if the validity of the POA is in question in those circumstances, then it cannot be relied upon.
-To solve this problem, legislatures created what we know as a Durable Power of Attorney (DPOA).
+This poses a very legitimate concern because it invalidates the POA in those circumstances, and if the POA is invalid, then it cannot be relied upon.
+To solve this problem, states have enacted laws that allow for what we know as a Durable Power of Attorney (DPOA).

 A DPOA is no different than a general POA or limited POA, except that it is drafted to survive the incompetence or incapacity of the principal.
 In other words, it is made to be durable.